divio/divio-cloud-docs/reference/leaving-divio.rst

 Divio's architecture makes it even easier to redeploy elsewhere.
 Your entire Divio site is available as a Docker container, that can be deployed anywhere that Docker is available.

-If you don't want to use Docker, you'll still have a very standard project that you can put into production on another platform or server.
+If you don't want to use Docker, you'll still have a very standard application that you can put into production on another platform or server.